 Although HDBaseT was originally intended to work with standard category cabling, there have been some issues.
 As a result, we recommend that you choose a cable designed for the HDBaseT system you’re implementing.

 Belden has performed several cabling tests to analyze bundling, power and 4K performance among different cabling systems.
 These tests have identified the cabling that can reliably support HDBaseT technology.

 During testing, key parameters were identified in HDBaseT signal and design.
 This resulted in Belden’s creation of the industry’s first cable designed specifically for HDBaseT 4K video.
 These key electrical parameters are increased over standard category cable while still maintaining a cable that’s easy to install due to size and flexibility.

 This new cable is specifically made to support the increased requirements of 4K signals in the commercial environment; however, there are still a large number of installations that only require a 1080p signal to be supported.
 Here, you have several cable choices.
 Our testing shows that it’s still critical to eliminate electrical noise outside the cable (alien crosstalk) for the HDBaseT signal.

 This can be done with Category F/UTP (foil over unshielded twisted pairs), which is often referred to as “shielded category cable.”
-In addition, Belden also offers a standard Category 6A UTP cable, which has enough alien crosstalk elimination built in, meaning that it can be used to support a 1080p signal without the potential for a grounding issues.
-Using higher-category cable comes with other benefits as well, such as better power handling and the ability to support other signals.
+In addition, Belden also offers a standard Category 6A UTP cable, which has enough alien crosstalk elimination built in to support a 1080p signal without the potential for a grounding issues.
+Using higher-category cable comes with other benefits including superior power handling and the ability to support other signals.

 Belden has also unveiled the industry’s first 25-year HDBaseT Warranty.
 It ensures that the installed cabling system will be free of defects for 25 years, and includes a Lifetime Application Assurance Program, which covers system performance and labor.